-For an average basement water pump, water pumping power of 1/4 to 1/2 Horse Power should be enough.
+The degree of flooding in your basement determines the strength of the sump pump you select.
+If your house witnesses a great deal of flooding, it would be more ideal to purchase a pump with greater horsepower.
+For an average basement water pump, the pumping power of 1/4 to 1/2 Horsepower should be enough.
 But those residing in flooded areas would need higher ratings.
-However, the most important criterion here is the GPM (gallons per minute) and not the power of the motor itself as there are many factors that result in a specific flow of a sump pump, these factors include motor rpm (revolutions per minute), pump volumetric displacement, the type of pump, and pipe sizes used.
-The motors job is to supply enough torque such that it can run at the desired RPM without tripping on overload under the scenario its pumping.
+However, the most important criterion here is the GPM (gallons per minute) and not the power of the motor itself as there are many factors that result in the specific flow of a sump pump.
+These factors include motor rpm (revolutions per minute), pump volumetric displacement, the type of pump, and pipe sizes used.
+The motor’s job is to supply enough torque for it to run at the desired RPM without tripping on overload.

 The brand of sump pump you choose is also important.
 Some leaders in the market include Utilitech, Liberty, Wayne (OEM site here..), and Zoeller pumps.
-Some brands like campbell hausfeld and the Liberty Pumps are more concerned with the water powered backup pumps while other brands such as Wayne and Zoeller specialize in battery backups.
+Some brands like Campbell Hausfeld and the Liberty Pumps are more concerned with the water powered backup pumps while other brands such as Wayne and Zoeller specialize in battery backups.
 So, depending on the type of water pumping you need, the brand you select is as vital as any other criteria for selecting the ideal type of sump pump.

-Warranty and installation- Sump Pump Advice
+Warranty and Installation Advice